 Both men knew these killings were far from mundane.
 Archer turned and disappeared into the crowd and from the park.

 Drawing back from the microscope Archer removed the glass plate and sat down on the stool.
 Holding the rectangle he muttered “Now to find you.”

 Golden Gate Park during the day is a vibrant, active place with games and picnics as well as tourist from all over the world.
 The beautiful Japanese Tea Gardens are a place of quiet respite from the hustle of the city.
-Between the Steinhart Aquarium and the de Young Museum people eat lunch and listen to the various musicians performing on the stage.
+Between the Steinhart Aquarium and the de Young Museum people ate lunch and listened to the various musicians performing on the stage.
 One day classical, the next Jazz.
-Children run and shriek at the ducks, laughing when they break into flight.
-Couples stroll hand in hand to groups pedal along the bike lanes avoiding the occasional pile of ‘road apples’ left be the SFPD mounted patrol.
+Children ran and shrieked at the ducks, laughing when they broke into flight.
+Couples stroll hand in hand or groups pedal along the bike lanes avoiding the occasional pile of ‘road apples’ left by the SFPD mounted patrol.
 It is one of the safest parks in the world they say.

-Archer stood atop the de Young and gazed across the park his elvish eyes turning the later night black of an overcast sky into a moon light dusk.
+Archer stood atop the de Young and gazed across the park, his elvish eyes turning the late night black of an overcast sky into a moon-lit dusk.
 Three men sat at the outdoor tables before the stage talking in loud voices, obviously drunk.
 One rose and staggered toward the western end of the aquarium and the patch of bushes there, probably intent on relieving himself.
 He fumbled with his pants and stood still, his feet spread slightly as even at that distance Archer caught the splash of urine on the leaves.

 “Hey!” the man yelped, leaping into the bushes.